pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

     tensorflow-probability==0.11.1
 ```

+### Example 2: Create a container on Bridges-2
-To building a container from the ground up, when it’s not present on Bridges-2 already, run the following commands.
+To build a container, when it’s not present on Bridges-2 already, run the following commands.

 ```shell
 # Start a job for building the container faster.